AbsaOSS/pramen/README.md

 Pramen assists with simplifying the efforts of ingestion and orchestration to a "no/low-code" level:
  - Automatic data loading and recovery (including missed and late data sources)
  - Automatic data reloading (partial or incorrect data load)
- - Automatic orchestration and coordination of dependant jobs (re-run downstream Pramen jobs automatically when upstream jobs are re-executed)
+ - Automatic orchestration and coordination of dependent jobs (re-run downstream Pramen jobs automatically when upstream jobs are re-executed)

 In addition to basic error notification, typical operational warnings are generated through email notifications such as:
  - Changes to upstream schema (unexpected changes to source data schemas)